-Urgent or Emergency Procurement
+5. Urgent or Emergency Procurement

-Subject to section 5 "Building Ontario Business" (where only an emergency is an exception) applicable requirements of this Policy may be waived in a situation of urgency or emergency to the extent necessary to facilitate the Procurement of Goods or Construction in an expedited manner when consistent with Trade Agreement and applicable law requirements (i.e. the urgency is brought about by events unforeseeable by TOH.)
+Applicable requirements of this Policy may be waived in a situation of urgency or emergency to the extent necessary to facilitate the Procurement of Goods or Construction in an expedited manner when consistent with Trade Agreement and applicable law requirements (i.e. the urgency is brought about by events unforeseeable by TOH.)